Sp0k/MySQL-Survival-Guide/README.md

 ** <em>All of these can also be done through workbench</em> **

-## Inside MySQL
+## Inside MySQL-SERVER
 ### Navigation
-You will need specific commands to traverse the dbs.
+You will need specific commands to traverse the dbms.
 They are listed below

 #### SHOW
 The equivalent of 'ls' in bash.